 - Find work that you enjoy.
 Not only does freelancing offer a flexible schedule, but it also offers a large variety of different jobs.
 Take the time to try out a few different freelancing opportunities and find one (or a few) that you love.
 If you like what you’re doing, you’re much more likely to do it well and stick with it over time.

 - Withhold taxes with every paycheck.
-Don’t forget to plan for your estimated quarterly taxes throughout the year.
+Don’t forget to plan for your estimated taxes throughout the year.
 The best way to prepare for these payments is by withholding a percentage of your income each time you’re paid.
 Put this money into a separate account and add the payment due dates to your calendar.
 If you don’t make these payments, you’ll have to pay an additional late fee at the end of the year when you file your annual tax return.

 - Keep records of everything.
 Be sure to track your business expenses so that you can take full advantage of deductions at the end of the year.
 You should also keep a personal record of what you’ve been paid and when you’ve sent in your tax payments.
 Filling out Form 1040-ES is the best way to make sure you’re keeping track of everything in preparation for tax season.